+• Sotting up a woman's contra

-Setting up a women's centres47F
+Setting up a women's centre s47F

-No mobile service in community
+• No mobile service in community

-Have a tele centre, being upgraded,
+• Have a tele centre, being upgraded,

 have a training budget could uses to

 support CDC if rolled out

-Support from Perth for mental health and disability
+• Support from Perth for mental health and disability

-Have some disabled community
+• Have some disabled community

 members, in the process of becoming

 a registered disability respite service.

-Need outside people who can broker
+• Need outside people who can broker

 solution and support local workers,

 especially mental health workers.

 Can be difficult to support family

 members, there would be less

 pressure on local people for cash

-• Community has \$47F set up
+• Community has s47F set up

 Support services need to respond quickly

-Suggest CDC is not a blanket
+• Suggest CDC is not a blanket

 approach but applied to people who

-have lost their right to cash and need to earn back their freedom
+have lost their right to cash and need

+to earn back their freedom

-Adequate and timely support services the most important element
+• Adequate and timely support

-of a trial for s47G
+services the most important element of a trial for ^{\$47G}

-Many people in the community have
+• Many people in the community have

 black market debts, cash economy

-Different economic structure in the
+• Different economic structure in the

 community, often funded by

 royalties

-People often transfer money between family member's bank accounts
+• People often transfer money between

 family member's bank accounts

-Local media is reporting that a decision has already been made,
+• Local media is reporting that a

+decision has already been made,

 community under impression trial

 will happen in EK

-Suggestion is to outline that no
+• Suggestion is to outline that no

 decision has been made and outline

 the benefits

-September 2015 • s22 met s47F to
+s47F September 2015 • s22 met s47F to

 s47F arrange community meeting at s47F

--00 • s47F was a supporter of the CDC
+222 • s47F was a supporter of the CDC

-\$22 saying if people are doing the right
+s22 saying if people are doing the right

 thing there would be little impact

-Would reduce alcohol consumption
+• Would reduce alcohol consumption

 by community members who are not

--
+by community members who are not

 attended EKJP appointments

-September 2015 s47 advised she is not a supporter of the CDC as it will have negative
+s47F September 2015 • s47 advised she is not a supporter of

-s47F impacts on her people
+s47F the CDC as it will have negative impacts on her people

 Paying for the show, rodeo and

 things of that nature were cited as

-s22 examples which were restrictive, \$22
+- 00 examples which were restrictive, ^{\$22}

-522 detailed the cash component could be
+s22 detailed the cash component could be used

-usedAgreed to a meeting time on Friday

-the following week and \$47 would
+• Agreed to a meeting time on Friday the following week and ^{\$47} would

-notify community memebrs • EKJP was raised as an issue in
+notify community memebrsEKJP was raised as an issue in

 s47F and how s47F is

-interested in delivering the RJCP program, \$22 encouraged to seek a
+interested in delivering the RJCP program, ^{s22} encouraged to seek a

 host arrangement with EKJP.

-• \$22 spoke with \$47 who agreed to
+• s^{22} spoke with ${F}^{s47}$ who agreed to

 the meeting also and would notify

-S47F Sentember 2015 community members of the meeting
+s47F September 2015 community members of the meeting

 September 2015

-Mindibungu / Billiluna Community Meeting An overview of the CDC was
+Mindibungu / Billiluna Community Meeting • An overview of the CDC was

 • s47F presented including a Powerpoint

-presentation.

-• s47F were under the
+presentation. • s47F were under the

-impression that the CDC trail was going ahead.
+• s47F were under the impression that the CDC trail was

+going ahead.

-It was emphases several times during
+• It was emphases several times during

 s22 the meeting that no decision had

-been made and we were seeking

-feedback from ^{\$47F} .
+been made and we were seeking feedback from ^{s47F} .

 Several people raised concerns about

-having access to enough cash and that the rules need to be more
+having access to enough cash and

+that the rules need to be more

 flexible.

 • Examples of when cash is needed

-were for school lunches, for kids to

-buy something small at the store and
+were for school lunches, for kids to buy something small at the store and

 "walk around money" (pocket

-money) for children at boarding school in Perth.
+money) for children at boarding

+school in Perth.

-Purchasing second hand goods in the
+• Purchasing second hand goods in the

-community, such as a fridge, when

-people buy new goods when they
+community, such as a fridge, when people buy new goods when they

 receive a royalty payment.

-The need to have a process to replace
+• The need to have a process to replace

 lost or stolen cards was mentioned.

 The community store or the office